microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 -   On decoding an acked op, it should use the format described by `configStore.getConfigForMessage(op)`.
 -   On op resubmission, it should re-encode the op if the configuration has changed since the op was originally submitted.

+## Encoding Validation

+Validating that an encoded format thoroughly matches what the code expects and failing fast otherwise is valuable to reduce the risk of data corruption: it's a lot easier to investigate and deploy fixes for documents when incompatible clients haven't also changed the contents of a file.

+For this reason, encoded data formats should declare JSON schema for the purpose of runtime validation.

+> In the near term, we're using [typebox](https://github.com/sinclairzx81/typebox) to declare these schemas.
+> This choice is a matter of convenience: its API naturally matches the expressiveness of typescript types.

+Since format validation does incur runtime and bundle-size cost to obtain additional safety, whether or not to perform it should ultimately be left as a policy choice to the user of shared-tree.
+This choice will probably also be made in the shared-tree factory, but it doesn't need to be persisted and can be changed at will (there's no issue with collaboration between clients that have different policies around how much of the persisted data should be validated).

 ## Test Strategy

 This section covers types of tests to include when adding new persisted configuration.